KyleSmith0905/fork--node-glob-always-follow/README.md

 bsdglob and bash 5, where `**` only has special significance if it is the only thing in a path part.
 That is, `a/**/b` will match `a/x/y/b`, but `a/**b` will not.

-Note that symlinked directories are not traversed as part of a `**`, though their contents may match against subsequent portions of the pattern.
-This prevents infinite loops and duplicates and the like.
-You can force glob to traverse symlinks with `**` by setting `{follow:true}` in the options.

 There is no equivalent of the `nonull` option.
 A pattern that does not find any matches simply resolves to nothing.
 (An empty